EnKrypt/arvind.io/src/pages/posts/the-power-of-two/index.md

 All that said, now the important point that this has led up to so far is this :

-**The use of binary system however is NOT arbitary.**
+**The use of binary system however is NOT arbitrary.**

-Base 2 or binary is actually the most efficient system to encode and communicate any kind of information.
+Base 2 or binary is the simplest system to encode and communicate any kind of information.
 All you need is two states which can be anything (on or off, black or white, 0 or 1), and a sequence representing a manifestation of these states.

-That is why the binary system was used and is still used in all digital formats and in all computers.
+That is why the binary system was used and is still used in all digital formats and in all computers.[^5]

 ![](./tab.jpg)